AdesisNetlife/yawds/README.md

 > Only `zip` and `7z` compression formats are supported

+## Possible troubles

+#### Cannot find globally installed packages

+If you cannot use global installed packages, like grunt or bower, you must check if you have `.npmrc` in your user home directory (`%USERPROFILE%`) and then remove the `prefix` option.

+This trouble seems to be related to npm, since it tries to resolve npmrc config files in common paths like user home directory.
+Yawds forces to define the `userconfig` config value on each environment start, which defines the npm user config path, however npm always looks in the user home and load this config.

+You can't have cross-enviroment npm config options at this time, sorry!
+It was created the [#4](https://github.com/AdesisNetlife/yawds/issues/4) issue about this trouble

 ## Issues

 If you experiment some issue, please feel free to [open][9] an Github issue reporting it